 UMass Dartmouth programs or activities, credit or non-credit, that involve UMass Dartmouth students abroad are recognized as sponsored by UMass Dartmouth.

-Any student activity abroad that receives any funding from UMass and/or is promoted by faculty, staff, or registered students groups must be escorted by authorized university personnel.
+Any student activity abroad that receives any funding from UMass and/or is promoted by faculty, staff, or registered student groups must be escorted by authorized university personnel.
 See the Leadership Guidelines

 Credit-bearing study abroad

 All students approved for study abroad will be registered in EXH "study away on exchange" status with the UMD Registrar's Office.
 EXH is a continuation status that maintains the student in good standing while away from campus and confirms an expectation that the all pre-approved courses will be accepted for credit upon receipt of the student's transcript.
-EXH status carries a $250 fee.
+EXH status carries a $250 fee billed to the student's COIN account.

 The Study Abroad Forms page can be accessed here.